-Early fall is an excellent time to fertilize lawns especially if you plan to fertilize only once per year.
-The best window for application is after top growth stops, usually after 10 days with average daily temperatures below 50°F. Organic nitrogen sources alone are not a good choice for fall as they require microbial action that happens in warm soils to release nitrogen.
+Early fall is the time to fertilize lawns especially if you plan to fertilize only once per year.
+The best window for application is after top growth stops, usually after 10 days with average daily temperatures below 50°F. Organic nitrogen sources alone are not a good choice for fall as they require microbial action happening in warm soils to release nitrogen.
 In New York State it is against the law to fertilize between December 1 and April 1.
 During this time the likelihood of fertilizer leaching beyond the root zone and into the ground water is high.
 Check your local laws to learn of more restrictions.
-Several counties have more restrictive laws.
+Several NYS counties have more restrictive laws.

-Although you can fertilize during the summer months this is not the most beneficial time for our cool season grasses.
+The summer months are not the most beneficial time to fertilize the cool season grasses which grow best in NYS.
 Their growth slows down and they are often under lots of stress unless irrigated.
-Other times are listed in Chart A.
+Better times are listed in Chart A.